-• The Reverend Michael E. DeKay, Vicar of St. Paul's Cathedral
+• The Reverend Michael DeKay, Associate Priest

 Michael was appointed to St. Paul's Cathedral on December 2, 2012.
 He is married to Christine, a Registered Nurse with LHSC.
 They have two wonderful daughters - Julia, who is married to Jon-Paul, and Sarah - and a grandson, Miles.
 Michael has taught school in London for almost three decades.